tony-aw/tinycodet/README.md

 - `depends`: a character vector giving the dependencies of the main package to load under the alias also.
 One can also set this to `TRUE`, in which case ALL dependencies of the `main_package` are loaded.
-- `enhances`: a character vector giving the enhances of the main package to load under the alias also.
-One can also set this to `TRUE`, in which case ALL enhances of the `main_package` are loaded.
+- `enhances`: a character vector giving the packages enhanced by the `main_package` to be loaded under the alias also.
 - `extends`: a character vector giving the extensions/reverse-dependencies of the main package to load under the same alias also.